CapnSquirrel/CS31-w20/week2 discussion.md

 The do-while loop follows these steps:

 1. **Execute Code Block:** Execute everything in the code block, and check the continuation condition at the end.
-2. **Check Condition:** If the conditional is true, we execute the code block again, otherwise, we break out of the loop.
+2. **Check Condition:** If the condition is true, we execute the code block again, otherwise, we break out of the loop.

+Note that the body of a do-while loop will always execute at least once.

-## For Loop
+### For Loop

-Just like a while loop, except we initialize the iterator, define the conditional, and define the post-iteration behavior all in the signature.
+Just like a while loop, except we initialize an iterator, define a condition, and define the post-iteration behavior all in the signature.
 The syntax is:

 ```C++
 for (initialization; conditional; post_loop_action) {